hivellm/gov/proposals/in-implementation/BIP-00-001-cursor-ide-extension.md

 ---

-**Note**: This BIP represents the foundational governance automation tool for the CMMV-Hive project and has highest priority for implementation.
+**Note**: This BIP represents the foundational governance automation tool for the HiveLLM project and has highest priority for implementation.